ADHD at The Arete Center

 1) A diagnostic interview with the patient and appropriate caregivers.
 During this interview, we will assess for symptoms of ADHD and associated executive dysfunctions and other mental health concerns, including anxiety and depression.

-3) A collaborative discussion of our findings and the most appropriate next steps, even in the absence of an ADHD diagnosis.
+3) A collaborative discussion of our findings and the most appropriate next steps, even without an ADHD diagnosis.

 A brief written summary of our findings and recommendations is available upon request.
 A more detailed report, sometimes required for accommodations, can be provided at an additional fee and may take several weeks to complete.

-• A psychiatrist is a medical doctor who specializes in assessing both the mental and physical aspects of psychological problems.
-Dr. Walick and Dr. Cheney are Board Certified in Child & Adolescent and Adult Psychiatry.
-They offer assessments, prescribe medications and help patients manage psychological disorders over time.
+• A psychiatrist is a medical doctor who specializes in assessing the mental and physical aspects of psychological problems.
+Dr. Walick is Board-Certified in Child, Adolescent, and Adult Psychiatry.
+He offers assessments, prescribes medications, and can refer patients for additional support for behavioral strategies to manage ADHD and related disorders.
 Ongoing psychotherapy is available on a limited basis.

 A psychologist has a doctorate in psychology and can diagnose and treat mental, emotional, and behavioral disorders, typically through psychotherapy.
 The ADHD Center for Adults and Emerging Adults offers ADHD assessments and interventions focused on behavioral approaches to addressing ADHD and co-occurring disorders.
 Because of this collaborative approach, it is limited to clients willing and able to participate in the therapeutic process, typically those 14 and older.